triquang26/ml-course-01/README.md

 - **Genetic Algorithm-based Ensemble Model** (Convolutional Neural Network, Decision Tree, Naive Bayes)

 All models are trained and evaluated on the **PneumoniaMNIST** dataset, a binary classification task to identify pneumonia in pediatric chest X-rays.

+I'll create an updated Repository Structure in markdown format that includes the Genetic Algorithm (GA) section.
+Let me first analyze the current structure to make sure I understand the existing organization correctly.

+Read file: README.md
+Looking at the current repository structure, I notice you'd like to update it to better reflect the Genetic Algorithm (GA) section.
+Here's the updated repository structure in markdown format:

 ## Repository Structure